"Excuse me…"

 But among all the men present, one was staring more intensely than anyone else.

-Alfred Celesta.
+Prince Alfred Owen Celesta.

-Yeah.
-Just like in the game.
+Yeah, this was just like in the game.

 I knew Alfred.
 He'd grown up surrounded by noble girls and pampered commoners who groveled at his feet.